octopus-network/octopus-docs/src/guides/appchain-nativetoken.md

 ![AppchainAliceSend](./AppchainAliceSend.png)

-Set the Near account hellocto.testnet as the receiver and fire the transaction.
+Set the NEAR account hellocto.testnet as the receiver and fire the transaction.

 ![FireAppNativeToMainchain](./FireAppNativeToMainchain.png)